Forth Bikes X2 20″ review

 Suspension and Brakes:

 Equipped with the Atlas Air Fork featuring lockout and rebound adjustment, the Forth 20 X2 provides a customizable and controlled riding experience.
-The Atlas Air fork is miles ahead of the majority of kid bike forks on the market, but not as supple as the top-end carbon suspension forks sold by Prevelo/ Spawn/ Vpace.
+The Atlas Air fork is miles ahead of the majority of kid bike steel sprung forks on the market, but not as supple as the top-end carbon suspension forks sold by Prevelo/ Spawn/ Vpace.
 But you have to keep in mind that carbon fork come with a significant price tag.
+Use tire pressure for the small bumps and the fork will handle the bigger hits.

 The Shimano hydraulic disc brakes offer reliable stopping power.
 They provide reliability and easy serviceability while your local shop can easily bleed and service them if you have any issues (these brakes rarely have issues).
 The MT 200's do have a long lever but you can dial it in close to bar.
 While other shimano brakes offer shorter levers for kids, the price goes way up.